-Goals of Ministry: To accompany the men daily and help them rebuild their self-confidence and self-esteem, to bring a sense of hope back into their lives, and through daily exercises and physical therapy help them on the road to recovery.
+Goals of Ministry: To accompany men who are living with disabilities and help them rebuild their confidence and self-esteem; to bring a sense of hope back into their lives, and through exercises and physical therapy help them on the road to recovery.

 John joined Maryknoll Lay Missioners at the age of 53.
 Before coming to Bolivia, he served in Aileu, East Timor; and Kitale, Kenya.
 At the St. Francis of Assisi Workshop in East Timor, he administered a program that made specialized shoes, hand-powered tricycles and wheelchairs for people living with disabilities.
 In Kenya, John served in the gender department of the Catholic Diocese of Kitale, where he worked with women’s groups and men’s groups on income generating projects and microfinancing to help alleviate poverty and increase a person’s self-reliance.

-When he moved to Bolivia, he did not know that St. Teresa of Calcutta’s Missionaries of Charity worked in Cochabamba and other parts of the country.
+When he moved to Bolivia in 2015, he did not know that St. Teresa of Calcutta’s Missionaries of Charity worked in Cochabamba and other parts of the country.
 “But when I walked in their gate,” he remembers.
 “I felt right at home and knew that working with the Sisters would be a good fit for me as a Maryknoll lay missioner.
-Now almost six years later, I am still on the job, and as St. Teresa of Calcutta would say, ‘I am doing small things with great love.’
+Now I am still on the job, and as St. Teresa of Calcutta would say, ‘I am doing small things with great love.’
 I had the great privilege of working with Mother Teresa in Calcutta in 1994.”